GrinSync/.github/profile/README.md

 - *GrinSyncBackend*: This repository will contain all of the code and software development for the backend of GrinSync.

 # Issue-tracking tool #
 We use [Trello](https://trello.com/b/uRb8HI8c/grinsync) to track our issues.
-Currently, we have the main pages of our mobile app that need to be implemented as our high-level "epic" issues in our backlog.
-In subsequent sprints, we will break them down into sub-issues and allocate them to different members of the group.
 We have a "Backlog" category that contains future, more high-level issues that need to be completed.
 We have a "Sprint # Issues" category for the issues we plan on doing for the current sprint (#).
 We have an "In Progress - Sprint #" category for issues we are actively working on for the current sprint.
 Then, we have categories of the name "Done in Sprint # (MM/DD - MM/DD)" for the issues we completed for each sprint previously.
 We will move issues into the different categories as we plan, start, and finish them during a sprint (as appropriate).

 # Operational Use Cases #
 - Register a new student user with email confirmation